datawire/ambassador-docs/docs/argo/latest/quick-start/already-a-user.md

 import { LogInText } from '../../../../../src/components/Docs/LogInText';
 import { DownloadDemo } from '../../../../../src/components/Docs/DownloadDemo';

-# Canary Rollout Quick Start
+# Configure Rollouts for your cluster

 In this guide we'll give you everything you need to perform a canary rollout of a new Kubernetes service using GitOps best practices, but without needing to write lots of YAML!